serverless/serverless/docs/providers/aws/guide/plugins.md

 }
 ```

-This way, if user sets `documentation` by mistake to `5`, the Framework would display an error:
+This way, if user sets `documentation` by mistake to `anyString`, the Framework would display an error:

 ```
-Serverless: Configuration error: functions.someFunc.events[0].http.documentation should be string
+Serverless: Configuration error: functions.someFunc.events[0].http.documentation should be object
 ```

 #### `defineFunctionProperties` helper